Updated on 11/03/2020

 At Screeb, a limited set of people have access to data.

-By design, we do track as few respondents personal data as possible.
+By design, we do not track respondents personal data.

 Updated on 07/06/2020